Rathore, Swaraj, Nadda: Conspicuously missing from Modi's cabinet

 New Delhi, May 30: Many cabinet ministers from the previous cabinet were made part of the new government, but some promiment names like Rajyavardhan Rathore, Sushma Swaraj, Jayant Sinha, Anupriya Patel and Anantkumar Hegde, were among those who missed the bus.

-JP Nadda who was the health minister in previous Modi government also did not take oath today.
+J P Nadda who was the health minister in previous Modi government also did not take oath today.
 It is being said that Nadda may take over as the BJP president after Amit Shah was inducted into the cabinet.
 Swaraj did not contest the elections citing health reasons, and about her being part of the cabinet, it is being said that the party had left the decision to her.

 Swaraj today thanked Prime Minister Narendra Modi for giving her an opportunity to serve people of India as External Affairs Minister.
 Taking to Twitter over an hour after the swearing-in ceremony ended, Swaraj prayed that the Modi government in its second term functions with glory.
 "Prime Minister-ji -- as External Affairs Minister, you have given me opportunity in the last five years to serve the countrymen and Indians abroad and accorded me a lot of respect at personal level.
 I am grateful to you.
 I pray to God that our government functions gloriously," she said in a tweet in Hindi.